 Reasons to Consider Tooth Extraction

-Impacted teeth: An impacted tooth is one that is blocked from pushing through the gum, either by other teeth or by excessive soft tissue.
+- Impacted teeth (Wisdom tooth): An impacted tooth is one that is blocked from pushing through the gum, either by other teeth or by excessive soft tissue.
 This can lead to inflammation and jaw pain, as well as an increased risk of gum disease and decay in the surrounding areas.
 Impacted teeth are frequently candidates for extraction to prevent complications.